Choose Your Location

 If you are seeing "No Availability", the location has exceeded capacity for the day.

-Unless you have an order from a Memorial provider, an assessment will be done by our on-site provider prior to testing.
+If you have an order from a Memorial provider, you may be sent directly to Memorial's car-side testing center.

 The flu, or influenza, is caused by a virus that infects the respiratory system.
 Though colds are also caused by viruses, the symptoms of the two illnesses have some differences.
 The flu is much more likely to be accompanied by fever, headache and extreme exhaustion.